-DTS WM205 Cultural Dynamics in Ministry DTS WM540 Applied Biblical Contextualization (taken for 3 credit hours).

-GIAL elective in cultural anthropology
+- WM540 Applied Biblical Contextualization (taken for 3 credit hours). - GIAL elective in cultural anthropology

 BIBLICAL THEOLOGY

 This 9-hour emphasis is designed to enhance ministry by focusing on the development of a biblical theology.
 Biblical theology is that exegetical and synthetic study of a biblical text, texts, or section of the Bible that seeks to determine the theological meaning of that portion as it was written and then to explain what that theology means for today.